N1kTop/Temporal-and-Spatial-Alignment-for-Sensor-Fusion/README.md

 * alignment correction experiments
 * multiframe fusion comparison

-These can be run through the provided notebook or Python scripts (there isn't any yet).
+These can be run through the provided notebook or Python scripts.

 ---